openkinome/openkinome.github.io/README.md

 - Inchi keys
 - SDF files...

 In the end, it should not matter, because they all represent the same molecular _entity_, and the object model must be able to encode for that.
-We strive to provide an object model that _can_ funnel all these differents molecular representations into the same idealized representation of the molecular entity.
+We strive to provide an object model that _can_ funnel all these different molecular representations into the same idealized representation of the molecular entity.
 Notice we mention the _possibility_, not the _requirement_.
 Some workflows do not need to go through the expensive demands of constructing a fully-fledged `Protein` object out of a PDB identifier, and hence, they can escape that data augmentation if the dataset contains _enough_ information for the needs of the experiment.
 That does not mean that the workflow is not reproducible, because in the end a part of the object model tree was used to annotate the objects with sufficient provenance information.

 [More details](http://openkinome.org/kinoml/api/core/components/).

 ### Measurement types and uncertainties

 Most experimental assays do not estimate ΔG of binding directly, but through proxy measurements like `IC50`, `Kd`, `Ki`, or percentage of displacement.
 Additionally, those assays are performed by different laboratories with different protocols and techniques.
 This all leads to different experimental uncertainties and _soft_ measurements.
-While the data can be a bit noisy, it is definitely informative and has the potential to provide predictive power in a adequately tuned model.
+While the data can be a bit noisy, it is definitely informative and has the potential to provide predictive power in an adequately tuned model.

 This results in the following requirements: